-Open water goggles are larger than pool googles; the lenses are slightly bigger, to allow for better peripheral vision.
+Open water swim goggles are larger than pool goggles; the lenses are slightly bigger, to allow for better peripheral vision.
 Also, the rubber or silicone seals around the eyes are bigger and softer, making them more comfortable to wear for long periods of time, especially in salt water.

 Additional points to look for are anti-fogging qualities, and also polarized lenses.
 Many goggle manufacturers say that their goggles are "anti-fog", but I have found this feature to be variable at best!
 The best trick when you have new goggles is to GENTLY clean around the insides of the lenses with a SMALL amount of toothpaste.